 Provincial Nomination Programs (PNPs) are immigration pathways designed and managed by the 11 participating provincial and territorial governments.
 Candidates apply to a PNP in hopes of achieving a nomination that significantly increases their chances of immigrating to Canada.

 Provincial application or processing fees are determined by each province and territory.
 They are added on top of the federal immigration fees that successful provincial nominees pay to apply for permanent residence.

-The costs for the PNP applications are fixes for the whole family:
+The costs for the PNP applications are fixed for the whole family: